leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting received the prestigious Bergstedt Prize from the Royal Society of Sciences in Uppsala (Kungliga Vetenskaps-Societeten i Uppsala) for "his significant efforts and basic research for sustainable aqueous batteries."
 The Royal Society of Sciences in Uppsala is Sweden’s oldest learned society, founded in 1710.
 The Bergstedt Prize is the second oldest prize awarded by the academy, first offered in 1827.
 [Photo1](https://leitingzhang.github.io/images/aboutpic/IMG_5750.jpg) [Photo2](https://leitingzhang.github.io/images/aboutpic/IMG_5754.jpg)

 ### 2024.09.03
-Our invited Perspective paper, "Mastering Proton Activities in Aqueous Batteries", was published in Advanced Materials.
-It will be included in a special issue of the journal to celebrate the 30th anniversary of The Hong Kong University of Science and Technology (Leiting is a proud graduate of HKUST).
+Our invited Perspective paper, "Mastering Proton Activities in Aqueous Batteries," was published in Advanced Materials.
+It will be included in a special issue of the journal to celebrate the 30<sup>th<sup> anniversary of The Hong Kong University of Science and Technology (Leiting is a proud graduate of HKUST).
 [Link](https://onlinelibrary.wiley.com/doi/full/10.1002/adma.202407852)

 ### 2024.08.18
 Leiting gave an invited talk at the Energy Lectureship Award Symposium of the ACS Fall 2024 meeting in Denver, CO.
 [Photo](https://leitingzhang.github.io/images/aboutpic/IMG_5540.jpg)

-### 2024.08.15
-We have a 4-year fully funded PhD position (MSCA COFUND PRISMAS project) available.
-The project aims to develop combined synchrotron XRD–XAS analysis protocols to study next-generation batteries.
-Deadline for application: September 2nd, 2024.
-Look forward to talented students joining us!
-[Link](https://uu.varbi.com/what:job/jobID:746942/)

 ### 2024.08.09
-A paper that Leiting contributed to, "Achieving High-Voltage Stability in Li-Rich Ni-Rich Oxides with Local W/Ni(Li) Superstructure", was accepted by Advanced Energy Materials.
+A paper that Leiting contributed to, "Achieving High-Voltage Stability in Li-Rich Ni-Rich Oxides with Local W/Ni(Li) Superstructure," was accepted by Advanced Energy Materials.
 [Link](https://doi.org/10.1002/aenm.202402793)

 ### 2024.08.05
-Our invited review paper, "Online Acoustic Emission Sensing of Rechargeable Batteries: Technology, Status, and Prospects", was accepted by the Journal of Materials Chemistry A. Congratulations to Inti (first author) and all collaborators (Linköping University, Hong Kong Polytechnic University, and Volvo Cars)!
+Our invited review paper, "Online Acoustic Emission Sensing of Rechargeable Batteries: Technology, Status, and Prospects," was accepted by the Journal of Materials Chemistry A. Congratulations to Inti (first author) and all collaborators (Linköping University, Hong Kong Polytechnic University, and Volvo Cars)!
 [Link](https://doi.org/10.1039/d4ta04571h)

 ### 2024.07.26
 Leiting was invited by Prof. Jiaqiang Huang and Prof. Tongyi Zhang to give a seminar at the Guangzhou Municipal Key Laboratory of Materials Informatics, The Hong Kong University of Science and Technology (Guangzhou).
 [Photo1](https://leitingzhang.github.io/images/aboutpic/IMG_5169.jpg) [Photo2](https://leitingzhang.github.io/images/aboutpic/773b99964a28a216dc581e4b2e298c8b.jpg) [Photo3](https://leitingzhang.github.io/images/aboutpic/1137a2e1d5a547d544b8f07310507a11.jpg) [Photo4](https://leitingzhang.github.io/images/aboutpic/c6427428274c740a88fd6daad5dc5f84.jpg)